mathuin/terroir/carto/README.md

 # Carto notes

 The purpose of this package is to take the map data supplied by the user and construct a multi-band GeoTIFF which can be used by the build package to construct a Minecraft world.

 ## Problems

-The IDT code does not appear to be doing the right thing with the landcover on the shoreline.

 Why is the map reflected across y=-x or the NW/SE axis?
 What's north in qgis is west in Minecraft, and what's north in Minecraft is west in qgis.
 It's possible this is a rotation/skew sort of thing.
 Check region.py for how I fixed it there.

 JMT:  I looked at the map in Qgis and the dynmap and this is what I saw.